dgaydukov/cert-aws/README.md

 ### TODO
 * [Custom whitepapers](https://jayendrapatil.com/)
-* vpc with igw, public/private subnet, access each other from ec2 which s3 class (standard, ia) are we using for obd? how user can view his s3 uploaded file?
-* use aws cli, make s3 presign
+* bastion-vs-jumpserver
+* add nat gateway to vpc (check that you can access internet from private ec2)
+* cloudformation tempate update
+* how beanstalk solves database issue (is it create db for you, or you still have to use rds)